If you are facing RECKLESS DRIVING charges in Virginia…

 Avoid conviction.
-Just because you were charged, that doesn't mean you actually have to be found guilty!
-Even if you've already been found guilty or missed a court date, we can still help you resolve the matter with a positive outcome.
+Just because you are facing a reckless driving charge doesn’t mean the court has to find you guilty!
+Our lawyers are well-versed in the law and can help you fight your charges.
+Even if the court has already found you guilty or you missed a court date, we can still help you resolve the matter with a positive outcome.

-Statistically you are more likely in Virginia to go to jail for going over 90 mph than you are for drunk driving.
-A reckless conviction will result in you having a criminal record, which is permanent.
+Statistically you are more likely to go to jail for going over 90 mph than you are for drunk driving.
+A reckless driving conviction will result in you having a criminal record, which is permanent.

 This can effect your current job, future employment and security clearance.
 But, just because you were charged, that doesn’t mean you actually have to be found guilty!

-- Every person convicted of reckless driving under the provisions of this article shall be guilty of a Class 1 misdemeanor.
+Every person convicted under the provisions of this article shall be guilty of a Class 1 misdemeanor.

-- Every person convicted of reckless driving under the provisions of this article who, when he committed the offense,
+- Every person convicted of under the provisions of this article who, when he committed the offense,

 - was driving without a valid operator’s license due to a suspension or revocation for a moving violation and,